Registration Dates – Click on desired date below:

 Includes: Student Manual and certification card.

-CoxHealth-Educational Services is an approved provider of continuing nursing education by the Missouri Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+CoxHealth Education Center is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 The Missouri Board for Respiratory Care has approved this program for 7.0 hours of continuing education credit.
 The MBRC approval number for this course is 4104.
 Licensed respiratory care practitioners are responsible for maintaining their own documentation records of continuing education and should claim only those hours actually spent in the activity.